 For figurative marks the UK uses a version of the Vienna classification system.
 For some marks a number of entries have been amalgamated and for others the classification does not go below the second level.
 The classification of figurative marks is undertaken by office staff at the time of application.
 Marks are scanned into the IBIS system and the Vienna classification allocated.
 This classification can subsequently be amended.

 Use of electronic classification systems to check the classification symbols furnished by an applicant and which are contained in the lists of goods and/or services

 No electronic classification systems are used to check the lists of goods and services provided by applicants.

 Obligation for applicants to use pre-defined terms of the classification applied

 There is no obligation for applicants to use pre-defined classification terms.
-General classification advice can be obtained from our central enquiry call centre.
+General classification advice can be obtained from our Central Enquiry Unit.
 Specialised advice is available from our Classification Team who are available during office hours via e-mail, fax or telephone.
 As new terms are deemed acceptable they are added to our classification database and made available to examiners and via the Internet.
 The UK is currently collaborating with OAMI in the EuroClass project to provide terms acceptable in the UK via the OAMI website.

 IV.
 Trademark manual search file establishment and upkeep

 Trade mark applications can be made in paper form and electronically either via a web based form created in ASP.net, through a system established for larger filers entitled PaTraS or via direct xml.